-If the film is honest enough to understand the profound melancholy of humanity and family, it’s also human enough to see the comedic irony in every-day life, a comedy not played up for laughs but which naturally emerges out of people who can’t live together struggling to survive in close quarters.
+If the film is honest enough to understand the aching melancholy of humanity and family, it’s also human enough to see the comedic irony in every-day life, a comedy that doesn’t sit atop the situation but which naturally emerges out of people who can’t live together struggling to survive in close quarters.
 The humor, of course, is anxious and the laughs underline tragedy with an aching grin, but McCarey is too natural a comedy director to turn the film into a downward spiral of depression.
 He’s aiming for the impression of everyday life.
-He stakes his claim on little moments, and this includes above all moments we can’t decide how to react to, but which we do nonetheless: a wistful old mother fighting off loneliness by disrupting, inadvertently, a large card game, an older man struggling to read without his glasses, and all other manners of perpetual dysfunction between the elderly and the middle-aged.
-Later, the elderly couple goes out for a day in the city and gets caught up in struggling to remember the day they married -McCarey drags it on for an interminable amount of time for brittle, somewhat sardonic humor.
+He stakes his claim on little moments, and this includes above all moments we can’t decide how to react to, but which we must nonetheless: a wistful old mother fighting off loneliness by disrupting, inadvertently, a large card game, an older man struggling to read without his glasses, and all other manner of perpetual dysfunction between the elderly and the middle-aged.
+Later, the elderly couple goes out for a day in the city and gets caught up in struggling to remember the day they married.
+McCarey drags it on for an interminable amount of time, but there’s an undercurrent of brittle humor that embellishes rather than undermining the tragedy.
 These moments are sad and knowing, but they also understand the ways in which tragedy and comedy exist in tension with one another.
-The humor doesn’t come from the elderly couple’s cuteness, but from their eternal sadness and the fact that they no longer belong in society and must come to realize it.
+The humor doesn’t come from the elderly couple’s cuteness, but from their eternal sadness and the absurd fact that they no longer seem to belong in this society and can’t but come to realize it.

 The film isn’t a visual masterwork that signals the work of an auteur, but it boasts its fair share of subtle touches.
-A mid-film scene depicts the two standing outside looking in a glass store window, but the camera is positioned from the inside of the store looking out at them through the glass.
+A mid-film scene depicts the central couple standing outside looking in a glass store window, but the camera is positioned from the inside of the store looking out at them through the glass.
 People inside look out at them and comment on their demeanor.
-They’re together again, and outside in the big city, on a sort of fantasy second honeymoon, but the film sees them here as subjects to be analyzed, still trapped behind a glass of social progression and changing times.
+They’re together again, and outside in the big city, on a sort of fantasy second honeymoon, but the film sees them here as still trapped behind the glass of modernization and changing times, static objects for Baudelarian wanderers to observe and analyze.
 They can walk anywhere they want, even into their past by trying to relive it, but they can’t truly escape their age.